 His active conducting schedule has taken him to the stages of the National Symphony, St. Paul Chamber Orchestra, the symphonies of Seattle, St. Louis, Pittsburgh, Detroit, Columbus, Houston, San Antonio, Long Beach, and Jacksonville, along with the Pacific Symphony, Boston Pops, Aspen Chamber Orchestra, Los Angeles Chamber Orchestra, London Sinfonietta, Orchestra of Seville, the Leipzig MDR Sinfonieorchester, and Mexico’s Orquesta Sinfónica Nacional.

-Recent engagements include visiting San Francisco Opera as guest conductor for General Director David Gockley’s farewell gala, the Glimmerglass Festival in New York to conduct Sweeney Todd, Northwestern University to conduct Carlisle Floyd’s Susannah, and the Washington National Opera at the Kennedy Center in D.C. to conduct Kurt Weill’s Lost in the Stars.
+Recent engagements include visiting San Francisco Opera as guest conductor for General Director David Gockley’s farewell gala, the Glimmerglass Festival in New York to conduct Tazewell Thompson’s Blue, Northwestern University to conduct Carlisle Floyd’s Susannah, and the Washington National Opera at the Kennedy Center in D.C. to conduct Kurt Weill’s Lost in the Stars.
 He also recently became a mentor and conductor for the Washington National Opera’s program to develop new composers and librettists.
-In March 2017, DeMain returned to Virginia Opera to conduct Puccini’s Turandot, and this summer he will visit the Glimmerglass Festival to conduct Gershwin’s Porgy and Bess.
-In summer 2018, he returned to Seattle Opera to conduct Porgy and Bess, and in fall 2018, he makes his debut at the Teatre Liceu in Barcelona, conducting concert performances of Candide in celebration of the 100th anniversary of Leonard Bernstein’s birth.
+In March 2017, DeMain returned to Virginia Opera to conduct Puccini’s Turandot and to the Glimmerglass Festival to conduct Gershwin’s Porgy and Bess.
+In summer 2018, he returned to Seattle Opera to conduct Porgy and Bess, and in fall 2018, he made his debut at the Teatre Liceu in Barcelona, conducting concert performances of Candide in celebration of the 100th anniversary of Leonard Bernstein’s birth.

-DeMain also serves as artistic director for Madison Opera and in their 2016–2017 season he conducted Gounod’s Romeo and Juliet and the Midwest premiere of Charlie Parker’s Yardbird by Daniel Schnyder.
+DeMain also serves as artistic director for Madison Opera and in their 2019–2020 season he conducted La Traviata, Fellow Travelers, and Orpheus in the Underworld.
 He has been a regular guest conductor with Washington National Opera at the Kennedy Center, New York City Opera, Michigan Opera Theatre, Los Angeles Opera, Seattle Opera, San Francisco Opera, Virginia Opera, Lyric Opera of Chicago, the Glimmerglass Festival in upstate New York, Aspen Music Festival, Portland Opera, and Mexico’s National Opera.

 During his distinguished 17-year tenure with Houston Grand Opera, DeMain led a history-making production of Porgy and Bess, winning a Grammy Award, Tony Award, and France’s Grand Prix du Disque for the RCA recording.
 In spring 2014, the San Francisco Opera released an HD DVD of their most recent production of Porgy and Bess, conducted by John DeMain.